sailfishos-mirror/drm/README.rst

 ----------------------

 The AMDGPU driver requires the `amdgpu.ids` file.
-It is usually located at `$PREFIX/share/libdrm`, but it is possible to specify an alternative path during runtime by setting the `AMDGPU_ASIC_ID_TABLE_PATH` environment variable with the full path (including the file name) of the alternative file.
+It is usually located at `$PREFIX/share/libdrm`, but it is possible to specify a set of alternative paths at runtime by setting the `AMDGPU_ASIC_ID_TABLE_PATH` environment variable with one or more colon-separated paths where to search for the `amdgpu.ids` file.